 The 1970s kicked off with a tremendous bang at the Soul to Soul concert at Accra’s Independence Square.
 There were great performances by Ike and Tina Turner, Santana, Roberta Flack, Wilson Pickett, Les McCann and Haris, Voice of East Harlem and a host of Ghanaian stars; Kofi Ghanaba, Damas Choir, Magic Aliens and others.

 One of the most exciting musical sensations during the 1970s was Wulomei!
 They took Ghana by storm with their unique blend of Ga rhythms and acoustic guitars, fronted by female singers.
 They made a strong impact on audiences, transporting them, as it were to the rootsy early days of Ga Guitar music.
-When they appeared on the Mike Eghan’s Show in 1975, the ace broadcaster could not hold his excitement.
+When they appeared on Mike Eghan’s Show in 1975, the ace broadcaster could not hold his excitement.
 “I sat spellbound throughout the show as Wulomei sang and danced to their popular hits.
 Nii Ashitey, the leader rattled the drums like a man possessed, conducting the band at the same time.
 In his inimitable way, Big Boy sat on his traditional bass drum and made it talk beautifully, his heavy frame shaking as he played, his face contorted with intense passion and joy.
-Naa Amanua was lead singer, an elegant diva with an imposing stage presence and an equally compelling voice to match”
+Naa Amanua was the lead singer, an elegant diva with an imposing stage presence and an equally compelling voice to match”

 1980s Burger Highlife